sravanisagara2721/CodeTech-ML-Internship/README.md

 ## Certificate

-Completion certificate will be issued on internship end date by **CodTech IT Solutions**.
+Completion certificate will be issued at the end of the internship program  by **CodTech IT Solutions**.

 ---